 For many families in the United States, the long Presidents Day weekend is extended even further into a week-long break in the winter school calendar, which makes it the perfect opportunity to plan a vacation somewhere in the United States.

 Fortunately, the U.S. is full of fantastic mid-winter getaway destinations where you can make the most of your family vacation time.
 From getting a discount at some of the nation's best ski resorts in the offseason to going whale watching in Virginia Beach, there are plenty of places you and your family can go this February.

-Presidents Day will take place on Monday, February 18, 2019, and while some families take their vacation from the Friday before to the following Sunday, most of the following events and destinations will be busier over the long holiday weekend.
+Presidents Day takes place on the third Monday of February.
+While some families take their vacation from the Friday before to the following Sunday, most of the following events and destinations will be busier over the long holiday weekend.

 If your family loves spending time on the slopes, the long holiday week is a terrific opportunity to get out on the snow.
 The Sundial Lodge at Canyons Village in Park City, Utah, is one of the best overall resorts in the country while the Ramada Inn by Wyndham in Bozeman, Montana, offers a budget-friendly way to access the slopes of the nearby Bridger Bowl Mountain.

 If you don't know where to go, though, picking a ski resort can be quite challenging, especially if you want to save money.
 Fortunately, if you're traveling with kids, for instance, there are several places that allow kids to ski and snowboard for free, and there are even ways that you can save up to 85 percent on lift tickets for all ages.

 Entry to all national parks, national forests, and national wildlife refuges across America is free throughout Presidents Day Weekend, and many of the country's top destinations throw fantastic events all winter long.